Stuycs-K/final-project-nzeuton-will-huse-seth/WORKLOG.md

 ### 5/26

 I fixed a turn skip error.
 Then, I enabled a feature where a player can see valid positions a piece can go to once they select it.
 Then, I fixed valid position code for King, Rook, Bishop, and Queen.
+I also added images for all the pieces.
 This should be a working bare bones version of Chess now.

 ### date y